7 FEBRUARY 2017

 The Child Marriage Restraint Act

-The Cabinet Ministry endorsed a draft of the Child Marriage Restraint Act 2016 on November 24, and it is anticipated that the Bangladeshi Parliament will consider this act – as well as the special provision – in the coming weeks.
+The Cabinet Ministry endorsed a draft of the Child Marriage Restraint Act 2016 on November 24.
+It is anticipated that the Bangladeshi Parliament will consider this act, as well as the special provision, in the coming weeks.

-Plan International believes that child marriage – that is, marriage at any age below 18 – is a gross violation of a girls’ human rights.
+Plan International believes that child marriage, marriage at any age below 18, is a gross violation of a girls’ human rights.
 It limits a girl’s chances of getting an education, earning her own money, as well as her right to live a healthy and happy life, free from violence and exploitation.

 “No minimum age for this special provision has been specified, which could lead to the marriage of minor girls, and would hinder the Prime Minister’s promise to eliminate child marriage below 15 years of age by 2021.